 The regiment lost Captain Barton and 17 men killed or mortally wounded, and 5 officers and 56 men wounded.

-The regiment lost Captains Stone and Vincent, 4 other officers and 53 men killed or mortally wounded, 62 men wounded, and 4 men missing, mostly at the Po River.
+The regiment lost Captain Stone, 4 other officers and 53 men killed or mortally wounded, Captain Vincent and 62 other men wounded, and 4 men missing, mostly at the Po River.

 |May 12||Assault on the Salient, “Bloody Angle”|